NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

 Determining these bounds and the visualization of all images and DEMs can be done in ``stereo_gui``.

-The SRTM DEM may need adjustment, as discussed in :numref:`refdem`.
+The SRTM DEM must be adjusted to be relative to the WGS84 datum, as discussed in :numref:`conv_to_ellipsoid`.

 Creating camera files
 ~~~~~~~~~~~~~~~~~~~~~